-Learning from the successes of COBE/FIRAS, COBE/DMR, WMAP, and Planck, a CMB Probe is the single most suitable vehicle to deliver complete sky coverage, comprehensive frequency coverage, and exquisite control of systematic effects.
-No sub-orbital experiment has yet produced any polarization results on more than 2% of the sky, let alone on scales requiring > 70% of the sky, which are crucial for achieving some of the science goals described in Section 1.3.
-The broad frequency coverage of the space mission is best suited to mitigate the foregrounds expected on a broad range of angular scales, including those important for removing the effects of B modes due to lensing.
+Learning from the successes of COBE/FIRAS, COBE/DMR, WMAP, and Planck, a CMB Probe is the single most suitable vehicle to deliver complete sky coverage and therefore information on the largest angular scales, comprehensive frequency coverage, and exquisite control of systematic effects.
+Some of the science goals described in Section 1.3 are reachable only through mapping of the largest angular scales.
+No sub-orbital experiment has yet produced any polarization results on more than 2% of the sky, let alone on scales requiring 70% of the sky.
+The broad frequency coverage of the space mission is best suited to mitigate the foregrounds expected on a broad range of angular scales, including those important for removing the effects of B modes from lensing.
 The mission will provide a single self-consistent and self-calibrated data set; and it will provide legacy maps at many frequency bands that will become the basis for hundreds of new papers.